-Boat ramps, marine railways, or boat lifts cannot be constructed, replaced or added to without a permit from Dominion Energy.
+Boat ramps, marine railways and boat lifts cannot be constructed, replaced or added to without a permit from Dominion Energy.
 The use of boat ramps at public and semi-public facilities is encouraged in preference to construction of private ramps.
 No boat ramps are allowed within/across vegetative buffers or fringe land.

-2. Boat Ramp, Boat Lift and/or Marine Railway Specifications
+2. Boat Ramp, Marine Railways, and Boat Lift Specifications

-a.
-If a community access ramp is permitted, individual ramps will not be permitted.
+- a.
+If a community access ramp is permitted, individual ramps will not be permitted. - b.

-b.
 Ramps must be constructed of concrete.
-Asphalt compounds or petroleum based products are prohibited.

-c.
-All ramps should be located so as not to interfere with neighboring property owners.

-d.
-Ramps may generally be up to 12 feet wide and whatever reasonable length required to make it functional.
+Asphalt compounds or petroleum based products are prohibited. - c.
+All ramps should be located so as not to interfere with neighboring property owners. - d.
+Ramps may generally be up to 12 feet wide and whatever reasonable length required to make it functional. - e.

-e.
 Generally, marine railways providing launch and retrieval access to the lake from facilities located above the 360' may be permitted.
 The railway structure extending below the 360' may not be higher than two feet off of the lake bottom.
-Marine railways may not extend more than 75 feet beyond the 360'.
+Marine railways may not extend more than 75 feet beyond the 360'. - f.

-f.
 A maximum of one (1) boat lift and two (2) jet-ski lifts will be permitted per individual dock.
-Any boat lift must be permitted.
-A maximum of two (2) boat lifts (one boat lift for each common property owner) and two (2) jet-ski lifts (one jet-ski lift for each common property owner) will be permitted per common dock..
-No roof structures are allowed to be constructed over lifts.
+Any boat lift of any style, fixed or floating, must be permitted.
+A maximum of two (2) boat lifts (one boat lift for each shared dock owner) and two (2) jet-ski lifts (one jet-ski lift for each shared dock owner) will be permitted per shared dock.
+Boat lifts should be located so as not to cross projected property lines when possible.
+The property line projection is a tool used for dock and boat lift placement.
+Variances may be allowed at the sole judgement of Lake Management personnel. - g.
+No roof structures can be constructed over lifts.

+2 Permanently is defined as docking for more than 14 consecutive days in any 30-day period as determined in the sole judgment of Lake Management personnel.